ic-crc/crc-covlib/README.md

 # On Ubuntu and derivatives
 sudo apt install libtiff-dev
-sudo apt install libgeographic-dev
+sudo apt install libgeographic-dev sudo apt install libgeographiclib-dev # alternately if previous one is not available

 # On CentOS, Amazon Linux 2
 sudo yum install libtiff-devel